-During 2009 we conducted 195 unreserved industrial auctions at locations in North and Central America, Europe, the Middle East Australia and India.
-We also held 132 unreserved agricultural auctions in Canada.
-Although our auctions varied in size, the average Ritchie Bros. industrial auction in 2009 had the following characteristics:
+During 2010 we conducted 230 unreserved industrial auctions at locations in North and Central America, Europe, the Middle East, Japan, Australia and India.
+We also held 106 unreserved agricultural auctions in Canada.
+Although our auctions varied in size, the average Ritchie Bros. industrial auction in 2010 had the following characteristics:

-Gross auction proceeds \$17.3 million
+Gross auction proceeds \$13.4 million

-Bidder registrations 1,723
+Bidder registrations 1,475

-Lots offered for sale 1,450
+Lots offered for sale 1,205

-Consignors 190
+Consignors 175

-Approximately 54% of our auction revenue was earned from operations in the United States (2008 - 54%), 24% was earned in Canada (2008 - 21%) and 15% was earned in Europe (2008 - 15%).
-The remaining 7% was earned from operations primarily in Australia, the Middle East and Mexico (2008 - 10%).
+Approximately 52% of our auction revenue was earned from operations in the United States (2009 - 54%), 23% was earned in Canada (2009 - 24%) and 14% was earned in Europe (2009 - 15%).
+The remaining 11% was earned from operations primarily in Australia, the Middle East and Mexico (2009 - 7%).

-In 2009, approximately 90% of the gross auction proceeds from our auctions was attributable to auctions held at our permanent auction sites and regional auction units (2008 - 89%).
+In 2010, approximately 92% of our gross auction proceeds were attributable to auctions held at our permanent auction sites and regional auction units (2009 - 90%).
 Permanent auction sites are located on land that we own.
-Our permanent auction sites average nearly 65 acres in size and typically include an equipment display yard, an auction theatre, administrative offices, customer parking, and a state of the art refurbishing facility.
-Regional auction units are auction sites typically located on leased land with more modest facilities than a permanent auction site.
+Our permanent auction sites average approximately 63 acres in size and typically include an equipment display yard, an auction theatre, administrative offices, customer parking, and a state of the art refurbishing facility.
+Regional auction units are auction sites typically located on leased land with generally more modest facilities than a permanent auction site.

-The remaining 10% of our gross auction proceeds in 2009 came from "off-site" auctions (2008 - 11%), typically held on rented or consignor-owned land.
+The remaining 8% of our gross auction proceeds in 2010 came from "off-site" auctions (2009 - 10%), typically held on rented or consignor-owned land.
 The decision as to whether to hold a particular auction at one of our sites instead of at an off-site location is influenced by the nature, amount and location of the equipment to be sold.
 The majority of our agricultural auctions are held at off-site locations, usually on the consignor's farm.